 “Today is the day that pierogi lovers across the nation have been waiting for, it is National Pierogi Day.
 This holiday is celebrated each year on October 8.

-- Pierogi is the plural form of the rarely used Polish word pierog.
+- Pierogi is the plural form (NOT pierogies) of the rarely used Polish word pierog.

 - The word Pierogi can be found spelled a number of ways including perogi and pierogy.